ChamodMullegama/SK-fashion/README.md

 - phpMyAdmin – Database management

 ## ⚙️ Installation
-1.Clone the project
+1. Clone the project
-2.Move project folder to your server directory (e.g., htdocs for XAMPP) 3.Create a MySQL database (e.g., skfashion)
+2. Move project folder to your server directory (e.g., htdocs for XAMPP)
+3. Create a MySQL database (e.g., skfashion)
-4.Import the provided SQL file into the database 5.Update config.php (or relevant DB config file) with your database credentials 6.Start Apache and MySQL from XAMPP (or your server) 7.Run the project in your browser via http://localhost/index.php
+4. Import the provided SQL file into the database
+5. Update config.php (or relevant DB config file) with your database credentials
+6. Start Apache and MySQL from XAMPP (or your server)
+7. Run the project in your browser via http://localhost/index.php